 Here is a map so you can have a better idea where the Turrialba Volcano is located:

-The ash eruptions have reached as far as some of San Jose’s counties, like Moravia, Mora, Coronado, Tibas and even the town of Puriscal, covering gardens, roofs and other types of buildings.
-In a way this ash eruptions are good because they are going to make the soil very rich for the different agricultural products of the area, especially our delicious ! (most of the country’s vegetables are produced in the foothills of the Turrialba and Irazu’s volcanoes too).
+The ash eruptions have reached as far as some of San Jose’s counties, like Moravia, Mora, Coronado, Tibas, and even the town of Puriscal, covering gardens, roofs, and other types of buildings.
+In a way these ash eruptions are good because they are going to make the soil very rich for the different agricultural products of the area, especially our delicious ! (most of the country’s vegetables are produced in the foothills of the Turrialba and Irazu’s volcanoes too).

 These types of events are very common for Costa Ricans, because our country is part of the Pacific ring of fire, and volcanoes show activity all the time.
 For instance, right at this moment we have another volcano starting minor activity as well: the on the Guanacaste Volcanic Mountain Range.
 During your trip to Costa Rica, don’t forget to visit and admire a couple of our volcanoes, because they are some of our main attractions.

 Follow us on Facebook to see great pictures and information about Costa Rica

 Want to read more about Costa Rica Volcanoes?
 Please feel free to click on the following links